AI is disrupting the business world as we know it.

 Leads differ in more ways than just their likelihood of making a purchase, purchase size, our propensity to return for repeat business.
 Each lead can have their unique motivations, technical savvy level, and their own set of beliefs and values.

 As a result, businesses have had to personalize the experience they offer their customers.
-Some companies have used content marketing to reach a portion of their customers while perhaps enlisting famous influencers’ help to reach other niches.
+Some companies have used content marketing to reach a portion of their customers while perhaps enlisting famous influencers’ help to get other niches.

 The good news is that AI can help with this endeavor.

 To begin with, AI can help with segmentation.
 For instance, some companies use bots to communicate with their leads.
-Asking them the right questions, the bots can classify them quickly and assess which set of tactics would work best to convert them.
+Asking them the right questions, the bots can classify them quickly and assess which tactics would work best to convert them.

 AI can even go down to a granular level and help a business decide which font of a sales email can increase conversions.